binary-butterfly/ocpdb/docs/mapping/opendata_swiss.md

 # OpenData Swiss mapping

-As the data source does not provide a dedicated location entity, OCPDB will use the coordinates for grouping to coordinates.
+As the data source does not provide a dedicated location entity, OCPDB will use the `ChargingStationId` field for grouping to locations.
 If there are different information for the location, we will use the information of the first `EVSEDataRecord`.